 No matter how far or how long you are going to cycle.
 You should keep in mind that you are going to carry all of the things you need and the weight can affect your journey.

 If you follow my travels you have noticed that we sometimes go on bike touring and we went for our first camping in the UK with our bicycles.
 We used to pack all the necessities, including sleeping bags and our tent, into our backpacks.
-But since we have a long upcoming trip we decided to try out panniers.
-In case you don’t know what I’m talking about, we are going to cycle through 6 countries to raise money for children in war zones.
+But since thenwe cycled through 6 countries to raise money for children in war zones and did other cycling trips.
+We also came up with our list of all gear you need to carry on a bike tourand explained why you need them.

-Since this is our very first long bike tour, we decided to have a trial trip with all our gears, but instead of backpacks, we used our panniers.
-We have noticed a few main differences between carrying backpacks and panniers and here I am going to share our experience with you.
+Since we have done bike touring carrying backpacks and panniers, we have noticed a few main differences between them and here I am going to share our experience with you.

 It is obvious that if you are going to carry the same things in either your backpacks or your panniers the weight you need to carry will be the same because backpacks and panniers are not really heavy.
 Therefore, the main difference about the weight would be: it's either on you or on your bicycle.